H1d3r/SugarFree/README.md

 # SugarFree
-Less sugar (entropy) for you binaries
+Less sugar (entropy) for your binaries